-I’m a writer with a day job, and my work experience covers digital marketing for small businesses/non-profits and database management for non-profit organizations.
+I’m a writer with a day job, and my work experience covers digital marketing for small businesses/non-profits and database and gift management for non-profit organizations.
 That’s just a fancy way of saying that I help maintain an accurate constituent database and update their Facebook pages.

 In fall 2015 I created a Patreon page out of curiosity.
-As a fundraising platform it was still a new-fangled thing, and I was curious.
+As a fundraising platform, it was still a new-fangled thing, and I was curious.
 My creator page did not actually go live with a proper “hard” campaign until January 2017, as several personal things affected my launch.
 After a soft and hard launch my pledges have stabilized, which allows me to pursue more creative projects I haven’t been able to do before!

 Every time I post new content I earn approximately $50.
 Some aspiring Patreon creators may think: “that’s not enough to make a living!”